 Harvard Business Review lauds the collaborative prompt “How might we” (HMW) as the “one secret phrase that all top innovators use.”
 And it’s certainly known as the quickest way to shift design teams to think outside the box, whether those teams are staffed by software engineers or product designers.
-But although the original intent of HMW was to encourage open-minded problem-solving, it has morphed into something far different.
+But although the original intent of HMW was to encourage open-minded problem-solving, the bedrock of design thinking, it has morphed into something far different.

 In my data work with corporations as a tech ethnographer, I’ve seen HMW used to hide biases and assumptions.
 Worse, I’ve seen it exacerbate the lack of diversity on design teams and within corporations at large.
 The “we” in HMW refers to the people in the room, not to the users, customers, or populations for whom teams are designing their products and services.
 The prompt looks inward instead of outward, encouraging people to build solutions that suit their own needs and experiences.
 They end up with offerings that don’t serve customer needs, and may even hurt the people they’re meant to help.

 We need to revisit our use of this ubiquitous tool.
 We need to ask ourselves if it’s truly improving design’s impact on making better products and services or if it’s just perpetuating bad habits or—even worse—exacerbating the problems that come with a lack of diversity and justice in the sector.